andersy005/andersy005/README.md

 # Coucou 👋 🌎

 I’ve been extremely fortunate to work in realms that allow me to cross institutional and geographic boundaries to collaborate on tools and research software.
-More generally I contribute to and maintain several libraries within the open source scientific Python stack, particularly around improving scalability of Python tools in order to (1) handle large scale datasets on [High Performance Computing](https://en.wikipedia.org/wiki/Supercomputer) and [Cloud Computing](https://en.wikipedia.org/wiki/Cloud_computing) platforms and (2) move the [**open science paradigm**](https://en.wikipedia.org/wiki/Open_science) forward.
+Currently, I am working as a software/data engineer at [@CarbonPlan](https://carbonplan.org/).
+I'm excited to be working at the intersection of data-intensive climate science and software engineering with a focus on transparency and integrity of climate change solutions.

 ## 📝 Latest Blog Posts